Their backup may not be your backup.

 It’s safe to assume major cloud service providers all have backups.
 They have hundreds, if not thousands, of servers, and store terabytes of data that are almost certainly backed up on a regular schedule.
 Their equipment breaks down just like ours, and it’s extremely important they not suffer data loss when it does.

 For an online provider to lose data because of a problem under their control is inexcusable.
 Hence, they back up, likely in many ways.

 Here’s the catch, though: those backups are for their purposes, not yours.

 If their servers die, they can use their backups.
 If their software fails, they can use their backups.
 If their employees make a mistake, they can use their backups.

-On the other hand, if you make a mistake and delete a file, get malware, or suffer hardware failure, the service provider’s backups aren’t going to help.
-They weren’t made for you.
+If you make a mistake and delete a file, get malware, or suffer hardware failure, the service provider’s backups will not help.

 There are two cases where your service provider’s backups might serve more than the service provider itself.